 Handmade, well-made, UK designed, Made in England, local employer, slow fashion, small batch production, collaborations with artists, though altogether not using the sustainable label for the Hanova Studio brand yet.
 Why?

-Is it justified when it is essential to ask how something can be sustainable if it takes new resources to be produced, when there is already a heap of adequately re-usable existing items at our disposal?
-Perhaps a better way to describe sustainable style is 'conscious consumerism'.
+Is it justified when it is essential to ask how something can be sustainable if it takes new resources to be produced when there is already a heap of adequately re-usable existing items at our disposal?
+Perhaps a better way to describe the sustainable style is 'conscious consumerism.
 You are still buying/going to buy new but you are doing it better, needs over wants.
 Read more about this article via @huckmagazine and @kat_george.

 My brand Hanova Studio will attempt to make some better choices; having all the production made really local to where I live in my home town of Brighton by an incredibly talented seamstress.
 The pieces I will offer will be timeless, classic styles created to last using (where possible) organic fabrics or natural fibres and trimmings.
 However, as the fashion industry heads towards a future where textile resources are becoming scarce and the production of these fibres continues to cause irreversible damage to our environment, more and more companies are seeking out alternative fibres - but even these cannot hold the green-washing credentials they allude to - just sayin'!